-The Contractor's bid shall include 1500 square yards of eight (8) inch full depth asphalt pavement patching.
-If more than the estimated square yards of patching are required by SCDOT, the

-Contractor will be paid a unit price of \$56.00 per square yard.
-If less than the estimated square yards of patching are required by SCDOT, the Contractor shall reimburse SCDOT for the quantity of full depth patching that was not needed.
-Reimbursement will be paid to SCDOT at a unit price of \$56.00 per square yard.
+The Contractor's bid shall include 2000 square yards of full depth asphalt pavement patching.
+If more than the estimated square yards of patching are required by SCDOT, the Contractor will be paid a unit price of \$5275 per square yard.
+If less than the estimated square yards of patching are required by SCDOT, the Contractor shall reimburse SCDOT at the same unit price for the quantity of full depth patching that was not needed.

-(45) SECTION 403: WARM MIX ASPHALT - ASPHALT INTERMEDIATE COURSE TYPE B (SPECIAL):
+(48) SECTION 403: WARM MIX ASPHALT - ASPHALT INTERMEDIATE COURSE TYPE B (SPECIAL):